percona/portal-doc/docs/create-manage-organizations.md

-Create an organization to collaborate with members of your team and share access to the software and services available for your Percona Platform account. <br />
+Create an organization to collaborate with members of your team and share access to the software and services available for your Percona Platform account. <br /><br />
 Organizations are linked to Percona Accounts.
-Each Percona Account gives access to only one organization. <br />
-This means that you cannot be member of multiple organizations or create more than one organization for your Percona Account.
+Each Percona Account gives access to only one organization.
+This means that you cannot be member of multiple organizations or create more than one organization for a Percona Account.

-###To create an organization:
+To create an organization:

 1. Log in to [Percona Platform](https://portal.percona.com/percona) using your Percona Account.
 2. On the **Getting Started** page, click **Add Organization**. <br />